Your Family’s Ultimate Weekly Meal Prep Plan

 - Stock up on food storage containers – Invest in some quality air-tight, BPA-free plastic or glass storage containers of various sizes.
 You’ll use them to store your prepped ingredients ahead of time as well as to freeze any leftovers.

 - Choose your grocery shopping day – Choose one day of the week to do your big grocery haul, and put a repeating reminder on your calendar for every week.
-The best day to do your shopping is 1-2 days before your meal prep day so that all your foods’ freshness is at its peak.
+The best day to do your shopping is 1-2 days before your meal prep day so that all your food is at peak freshness.

-- Cooking starches/grains: If you’re planning on serving grains as a side dish for your meals, cook them now in a big batch.
+- Cook starches or grains in advance: If you’re planning on serving grains as a side dish for your meals, cook them now in a big batch.
 Crockpots and instant pots are especially great for cooking healthy grains like pasta, quinoa, brown rice and barley in large quantities – all of which keep well in the fridge for up to five days.
-Feel free to add spices, onion and garlic, hot sauce or even a little butter or olive oil to add flavor without many calories.
+Add spices, onion and garlic, hot sauce or even a little butter or olive oil to add flavor without many calories.

 - Portion/marinate/cook protein: Which meats can be put into the oven or crockpot right now for the next couple meals?
 Which ones may need time to marinate?
 Do any meats need to be trimmed, sliced or tenderized before cooking?
 Doing all the legwork now makes cooking dinner a breeze a few days from now!